What To Order

 Rapid Setting Flexible Tile Adhesive – Identical properties to the standard Rapid Setting Tile Adhesive but with a degree of flexibility.
 Ideal for use any way that is subject to slight movement or vibration.

 Pointing – We have three different Pointing Mortars for you to choose from.
 A standard Sand & Cement Bricklaying Mortar, an Off-White Pointing Mortar and darker Grey Pointing Mortar.
 All can be used with a trowel or with one of our Pointing Guns and should be chosen simply to achieve the look you require.

 Tools & Accessories – We have put together a range of tools and accessories that you will find useful when installing the brick slips.
 We would highly recommend taking our special 10mm ‘T’ shaped brick spacers to help with your installation and a good quality, high powered applicator gun if using the Extreme Grab Adhesive.
 See our Fixing Accessories section for information on Trowels, Pointing Guns, and much, much more.

 2. Deep Fill Adhesive.

 We can help you if you call 0115 853 1980 but if you wish to work it out yourself follow these guidelines.

-Simply multiply the area by 3 to calculate the quantity of 1/3 Square Metre boxes required.
-Eg. 10 square metres = 30 boxes.
+Simply multiply the area by 2 to calculate the quantity of 1/2 Square Metre boxes required.
+Eg. 10 square metres = 20 boxes.
 There are no corner tiles.
-Internal corners are made by butting the panels at 90 degrees, external corners are made by interlocking the panels at the corner.
-See the video on the product page.
+Internal corners are made by butting the panels at 90 degrees, external corners are made by interlocking or mitring the panels at the corner.